 See our Super-Detailed HiNative Review

-Whatever your level in the language and whichever dialect you’re interested in learning, you shouldn’t have too much trouble finding some good apps to help you with Arabic.
+Whatever your level in Arabic and whichever dialect you’re interested in, you shouldn’t have too much trouble finding some good apps to help you learn.

-A lot of these apps are quality resources and can seriously aid your progress, but note that an app alone isn’t enough to reach fluency in a language.
+A lot of these apps are of great quality and can help in your progress, but note that an app alone isn’t enough to reach fluency in a language.
 That said, they can make stellar supplements to your study plan and are definitely worth looking at.